Interactive work on the compute nodes

 • Add numbers according to prompts.

-• If this works you are good to go for the interactive session below!
+• If this works you are good to go for the interactive session exercises!

 Exercise 2: check to be in an interactive session